xtendui/xtendui/src/gatsby/markdown/introduction/information/index.md

 ## Installation

-#### Boilerplate

-If you want we have some boilerplate projects to start a project all ready to go!
-Check out [xtendui-boilerplate](https://github.com/minimit/xtendui-boilerplate) and [tailwind examples](https://github.com/tailwindlabs/tailwindcss-setup-examples).

-#### Setup

 For a complete css and js setup guide visit [online installation page](https://xtendui.com/introduction/getting-started/setup) or [github installation page](https://github.com/minimit/xtendui/blob/master/SETUP.md).

 ## Contributing